maniospas/Blombly/docs/setup.md

  assignment to nothing.
 Temporary variables start with `_bb`, and code blocks are started by `BEGIN` and completing at `END`.

- Compilation may have also optimized parts of the code for faster execution, for example by creating unused variables that let the virtual machine reduce memory reallocation.
+ Compilation optimizes the code for faster execution, for example by creating unused variables that let the virtual machine reduce memory reallocation.
  To convert back the compilation outcome to semi-readable Blombly, run the Python script `bbreader.py` (this is intensionally written in a different language